-I am currently a third-year graduate student at Stony Brook University in Stony Brook, New York.
+I am currently a fourth-year graduate student at Stony Brook University in Stony Brook, New York.
 My research interests generally fall under the field of political psychology and American politics.
 I have also started teaching as of the Spring 2017 semester.
 My current expected graduation date is in May of 2019.

 I received my undergraduate education at Austin Peay State University in Clarksville, Tennessee.
 There I was awarded a Bachelors of Arts in Political Science with a Minor in Psychology.
 My undergraduate studies primarily centered in the fields of American politics, political theory, and cognitive and social psychology.
 I also took courses in economics and mathematics for preparation for graduate studies.

 Currently I am specializing in American Politics and Political Psychology at the Department of Political Science at Stony Brook University-New York.

 My current research interests fall primarily under the fields of American politics and political psychology.
 I am particularly interested how the often conflict-driven nature of electoral politics in the United States encourages polarization.
 I approach this question most often from a political psychology and a group identities – especially partisan identity – and group competition framework.
 My dissertation works attempts to integrate this political psychology literature with more traditional American politics to generate a group-competition theory of affective polarization.
 For more information, see the “Current Research” page.